silx-kit/hdf5plugin/doc/compression_opts.rst

   Default: 0 for a block size of about 8 kB.
 - **lz4 compression**: 0: disabled (default), 2: enabled.

-By default the filter uses bitshuffle, but do NOT compress with LZ4.
+By default the filter uses bitshuffle, but does NOT compress with LZ4.

 blosc
 .....